Frame-dragging: Effects

 Rotational frame-dragging (the Lense–Thirring effect) appears in the general principle of relativity and similar theories in the vicinity of rotating massive objects.
 Under the Lense–Thirring effect, the frame of reference in which a clock ticks the fastest is one which is revolving around the object as viewed by a distant observer.
 This also means that light traveling in the direction of rotation of the object will move past the massive object faster than light moving against the rotation, as seen by a distant observer.
 It is now the best known frame-dragging effect, partly thanks to the Gravity Probe B experiment.
 Qualitatively, frame-dragging can be viewed as the gravitational analog of electromagnetic induction.

-Also, an inner region is dragged more than an outer region.
+Inner regions are dragged more than outer regions.
 This produces locally rotating frames.
 For example, imagine that a north–south-oriented ice skater, in orbit over the equator of a rotating black hole and rotationally at rest with respect to the stars, extends her arms.
 The arm extended toward the black hole will be "torqued" spinward due to gravitomagnetic induction ("torqued" is in quotes because gravitational effects are not considered "forces" under GR).
 Likewise the arm extended away from the black hole will be torqued anti-spinward.
 She will therefore be rotationally sped up, in a counter-rotating sense to the black hole.
-This is the opposite of what happens in everyday experience.
+This is the opposite of what happens in everyday experience for an ice skater who is spinning and extends her arms.
 There exists a particular rotation rate that, should she be initially rotating at that rate when she extends her arms, inertial effects and frame-dragging effects will balance and her rate of rotation will not change.
 Due to the equivalence principle, gravitational effects are locally indistinguishable from inertial effects, so this rotation rate, at which when she extends her arms nothing happens, is her local reference for non-rotation.
 This frame is rotating with respect to the fixed stars and counter-rotating with respect to the black hole.
 This effect is analogous to the hyperfine structure in atomic spectra due to nuclear spin.
 A useful metaphor is a planetary gear system with the black hole being the sun gear, the ice skater being a planetary gear and the outside universe being the ring gear.
 (See Mach's principle.)